 A vital part of the educational program at Calvary University is participation in Christian ministries.
 Since ministry is the normal expression of a healthy Christian life, degree-seeking students are expected to minister while attending Calvary.
 The number and types of ministries required will vary with each degree program.
 First-time freshmen students and transfer students will be given one semester of ministry to find a church where they will attend and become involved during their time at Calvary.
 The school places a high priority on being involved in a local church while being trained for service.
-For students seeking a bachelor's degree, the next three semesters will involve ministries in a local church, an organization, or evangelism.
-The last four semesters are focused on ministries in one's major.
-Summer ministries are allowed.
-At the end of his/her time at Calvary, a student will have been involved in eight Christian ministries.
-Special consideration is extended to students transferring from other institutions.
+Students should be involved in ministries in a local church, an organization, or in local evangelism as well as in areas focusing on the student's major.
+Summer ministries are allowed and special consideration is extended to students transferring from other institutions.

 All ministries are approved by the Christian Ministries Director and normally last for a minimum of 12 weeks during the semester.
-A pass/fail grade will be given at the end of each semester and recorded on the student's transcript.
+A pass / fail grade will be given at the end of each semester and recorded on the student's transcript.
 Those students who have not completed all Christian ministry requirements will not be permitted to participate in graduation.